glowlabs-org/PhaseIRewardsSimulator/v1-preprocessor/UserSpecification.md

 After iterating through all of the protocol deposits, the algorithm will iterate through the 'migratingToUtah' array.
-For each farm in the array, the algorithm will update the 'regionId' of the corresponding farm to "utah", and it will update the 'protocolDepositValue' of the corresponding farm to be equal to the 'updatedProtocolDepositValue', overwriting the previous value.
+For each farm in the array, the algorithm will update the 'regionId' of the corresponding farm to 2, and it will update the 'protocolDepositValue' of the corresponding farm to be equal to the 'updatedProtocolDepositValue', overwriting the previous value.
 The 'assetsRequired' value is left unchanged.

 For the final output, any keys for cgpLeftovers that are strictly smaller than